-I appreciate that you have analysed multiple aspects of management assessment including salary of promoters and dividend history.
+I appreciate that you have analysed multiple aspects of management assessment including the salary of promoters and dividend history.

-- The declared salary of promoters as per the annual report of FY2015, which is about ₹200,000 per month for FY2016 seems reasonable when seen in light of the net profits of the company being about ₹7.4 cr. in FY2016
+- The declared salary of promoters as per the annual report of FY2015, which is about ₹200,000 per month for FY2016 seems reasonable when seen in the light of the net profits of the company being about ₹7.4 cr. in FY2016

 - National Fittings Ltd has been paying dividend out of its free cash flows, which is another good sign for any investment opportunity.